 The acquisition of private right-of-way would be conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
-Acquisition of NPS land will be implemented through a Transfer of Jurisdiction between NPS and DDOT.
+Acquisition of NPS-owned land would be implemented through a Transfer of Jurisdiction between DDOT and NPS.